peteroupc/peteroupc.github.io/exporand.md

 <a id=Accurate_Simulation_of_Continuous_Distributions_Supported_on_0_to_1></a>
 ## Accurate Simulation of Continuous Distributions Supported on 0 to 1

-The beta sampler in this document shows one case of a general approach to simulating a wide class of continuous distributions supported on \[0, 1\], thanks to Bernoulli factories.
+The beta sampler in this document shows one case of a general approach to simulating a wide class of continuous distributions with PDFs on the domain \[0, 1\], thanks to Bernoulli factories.
 This general approach can sample a number that follows one of these distributions, using the algorithm below.
 The algorithm allows any arbitrary base (or radix) _b_ (such as 2 for binary).
 (See also (Devroye 1986, ch.
 2, sec.
 3.8, exercise 14\)[^19].)

 1. Create an uniform PSRN with a positive sign, an integer part of 0, and an empty fractional part.
 Create a **SampleGeometricBag** Bernoulli factory that uses that PSRN.
 2. As the PSRN builds up a uniform random variate, accept the PSRN with a probability that can be represented by a Bernoulli factory algorithm (that takes the **SampleGeometricBag** factory from step 1 as part of its input), or reject it otherwise.
 (A number of these algorithms can be found in "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)".)
 Let _f_(_U_) be the probability density function (PDF) modeled by this Bernoulli factory, where _U_ is the uniform random variate built up by the PSRN. _f_ has a domain equal to the open interval (0, 1) or a subset of that interval, and returns a value of \[0, 1\] everywhere in its domain. _f_ is the PDF for the underlying continuous distribution, or the PDF times a (possibly unknown) constant factor.
 As shown by Keane and O'Brien [^6], however, this step works if and only if&mdash;